New Zealand Holiday - week 3 - Matakohe, Ohakune and Whanganui - 10th February to 17th February

 Wanganui

 Wanganui was our next port of call.
-The road down was a bit long and winding for TW but we stopped at a lovely coffee house, Behind the Door on Four, as we approached the City.
-Nice Bacon butty and chat with the locals.
+The road, Highway 4, down was a bit too long and winding for TW but we stopped at a lovely coffee house, Behind the Door on Four, as we approached the City.
+Nice Bacon butty and friendly chat with the locals.
 Wanganui has retained a lot of its old charm.
 It seemed quite a homely place.
 We visited the other side of the river and you have to take an antiquated lift up to a plateau where they built a new community.
+You access the lift via long dark tunnel, a bit creepy.
 I went up the War Memorial Tower.
-Great view.
+Great view over the City.
 All over New Zealand you see Memorials to the fallen from the two World Wars.

 Up on the lift